Save Millions With Marketability Testing

 CVR = Conversion rate (Number of players visited the Appstore and installed the game)

-CTR lets you identify the general interest of your target audience in your game.
+CTR testing lets you identify the general interest of your target audience in your game.

 • Pick what you want to test (theme, style, palette, characters, etc.).